Image by Dieter Robbins/Pixabay

 What you place on your bed matters a lot too.
 From the weight of your pillow to the tog of your duvet.
 Some of us feel more comforted by the warm heavy snuggle of a big cover, others prefer the more delicate touch of single cotton sheet.
 Really think about what makes you feel relaxed, you could draw inspiration from hotels you have stayed in.

 Switching off the technology is really important for sleeping better.
 We know, watching TV in bed is one of those evening luxuries but it honestly is very bad for catching the Z’s.
 Research says turning all technology off an hour before bed will give your brain time to unwind.
 You could take up a little meditation too.
 It isn’t going to kill you to step away from the phone for a little longer, consider removing the temptation of messages by flipping on airplane mode.

 Eating late is another no no. Putting fuel into our bodies wakes up the digestive system so asking your body to shut down soon after a tasty bowl of risotto is kind of like asking you to do the ironing and tie your shoelaces at the same time.
-Try not to eat after 6pm but if that is impossible because of your routine, make sure the last meal you eat is light and easily digested.
-This will also help you shift some pounds too.
+Try not to eat after 8pm but if that is impossible because of your routine, make sure the last meal you eat is light and easily digested.

 Stick to a good routine.
 Go to bed at the same time each night.
 Our bodies like a regular set of rituals it follows at the same time everyday.
 10pm is the best hour for getting good quality rest.
 Try and set a bedtime alarm, where you start your routine 30 minutes before the main event.